mabamano/CVPro_Competition_Kit_V2/README.md

 ### About the CVPro Controller:

 1. **Charging and Discharging:**
    Charging is enabled only when the robot is powered OFF to ensure safety and optimal charging efficiency.
+Use the USB Type-C port for charging.
+You can either charge the robot using a 5V 1A adapter or via a laptop USB port.

 2. **Charging Indicators:**
    - A **green LED** indicates that the robot is fully charged (only visible when the bot is OFF).